julienjpk/setmeup/README.md

 Set Me Up! looks for its configuration file in those locations, in order:

 1. The path given through the `-c` switch
-2. The `SETMEUP_CONF` environment variable.
+2. The *SETMEUP_CONF* environment variable.
-3. `$XDG_CONFIG_DIR/setmeup/setmeup.toml`, relative to whoever the client is logged-in as.
+3. *$XDG_CONFIG_DIR/setmeup/setmeup.yml*, relative to whoever the client is logged-in as.
-4. `~/.setmeup.toml`, again, user-dependent.
+4. *~/.setmeup.yml*, again, user-dependent.
-5. `/etc/setmeup/setmeup.toml`
+5. */etc/setmeup/setmeup.yml*
-6. `/etc/setmeup.toml`
+6. */etc/setmeup.yml*

 Options 1, 3 and 4 make it possible for each user to have its own SMU configuration.
-Note that as per specification, `XDG_CONFIG_DIR` defaults to `~/.config`.
+Note that as per specification, *XDG_CONFIG_DIR* defaults to *~/.config*.
-They also allow you to configure SMU in `/var/lib/setmeup`, if that's what you chose earlier.
+They also allow you to configure SMU in */var/lib/setmeup*, if that's what you chose earlier.
-Option 2 is useful if you'd like to configure SMU through `/etc/environment`, `~/.pam_environment` or `~/.ssh/environment`.
+Option 2 is useful if you'd like to configure SMU through */etc/environment*, *~/.pam_environment* or *~/.ssh/environment*.
 The rest are what I believe to be sensible defaults.

 The configuration file itself is [YAML](https://yaml.org/).